 If you’re considering pursuing an Online Forensic Psychology Degree, you’ve probably asked yourself, “What is forensic psychology?”
-You’ve probably seen forensic psychologists in action on shows like CSI and Law & Order, but you should know how this profession helps solve real life crimes outside of the realm of Hollywood.
+You’ve probably seen forensic psychologists in action on shows like Dexter and CSI , but you should know how this profession helps solve real life crimes outside of the realm of Hollywood.

 Forensic psychology is a sub-discipline of psychology that deals with questions and issues relating to the law and the legal system.
 Forensic psychologists specialize in applying psychological knowledge and practices to legal matters in criminal or civil court systems.

 This may involve things like conducting psychological evaluations, offering expert psychological testimony or serving as a trial consultant.
 In fact, the American Psychology-Law Society (AP-LS) currently has around 3,000 members including scholars, practitioners and researchers who work in the realm of psychology and law.[i]

 Now that we’ve answered the question “What is forensic psychology?” let’s take a look at the different forensic psychology programs out there that may help you qualify to pursue different forensic psychology careers.

 Although earning a master’s forensic psychology degree may be sufficient for some positions, in general, you will need to earn a doctoral degree in psychology in order to pursue a career as a forensic psychologist.